sandrazelen/Impact-of-Subway-Station-Centrality-on-Manhattan-Public-High-School-Performance/README.md

 ## Principal Component Analysis
 Principal Component Analysis (PCA) is a dimensionality reduction technique that identifies correlated variables and linearly combines them into new principal components.
 We ran PCA on 90 rows (high schools) and 11 columns (7 performance metrics and 4 centrality measures), resulting in three principal components:

-Neighbor-driven Centrality: Node degree, eigenvector, and betweenness centrality, capturing 72.6% of total variance.
+- **Neighbor-driven Centrality**: Node degree, eigenvector, and betweenness centrality, capturing 72.6% of total variance.
-Performance Metrics: All seven performance metrics, capturing 9.12% of total variance.
+- **Performance Metrics**: All seven performance metrics, capturing 9.12% of total variance.
-Distance-driven Centrality: Closeness, betweenness, and eigenvector centrality, capturing 6.87% of total variance.
+- **Distance-driven Centrality**: Closeness, betweenness, and eigenvector centrality, capturing 6.87% of total variance.

 ## K means clustering
 K-means clustering is an unsupervised machine learning algorithm that partitions a dataset into k clusters.
 Using the elbow method, we formed 3 clusters based on the centrality and performance metrics PCs.
 After clustering, we used the original centrality and performance data to run PCA on each set of schools to identify which components were most relevant.

 ## Results & Discussion
 We conducted K-means clustering on both the neighbor-driven and distance-driven centrality PCs.
-The clusters fell into the same centrality-performance categories: high centrality–medium performance, low centrality–low performance, and low centrality–high performance.
+The clusters fell into the same centrality-performance categories: **high centrality–medium performance, low centrality–low performance, and low centrality–high performance**.
 We analyzed these patterns further by performing PCA on the original data for each cluster.

 Neighbor-driven Centrality Clusters: